 (If somehow running this from DOS, choose your install folder.)

-If you decided to create a new character, you are looking to experience the new races, or you never finished Wizardry 6.
+If you decided to create a new character or you never finished Wizardry 6.
 Once again, I encourage you to import your save from Wizardry 6 as it will give the best experience.